• Skip to primary navigation

 Frost on a can

 How many decorations do you think a candy cane can hold?
 Find out how strong your candy canes are with this simple investigation.
-Could you try different brands to see if there is a difference?
+Experiment with different brands to find out which is the strongest.

 Candy cane